-A component of the Doris Duke Jazz Ensembles Project, New Jazz Works is funded by the Doris Duke Charitable Foundation.
+A component of the Doris Duke Jazz Ensembles Project, New Jazz Works is funded by the Doris Duke Foundation.

 For more info contact: José Feliciano, Director of Grant Programs, email@example.com.

-An ensemble is eligible if it
+An Ensemble is eligible if:

-- is a professional composer-led or collective jazz ensemble consisting of 2-10 musicians (including guest artists)
+- it is a professional composer-led or collective jazz ensemble (student groups are not eligible).

-- the leader is a U.S. citizen or permanent resident (Green Card holder);
+- the leader is a U.S. citizen or permanent resident.

-2022 New Jazz Works Frequently Asked Questions
+2023 New Jazz Works Frequently Asked Questions

 Depending on the size of your ensemble, New Jazz Works offers up to $37,000 in funding for the duration of the grant cycle.

 Applicants need to review program guidelines and complete an online application form through Submittable, submitting 4 audio samples and 1 score.

 Applications are reviewed by an independent panel of professional jazz musicians; CMA staff and board do not participate in the deliberations.
 (Representative list of CMA panelists.)